Scaling limit of a directed polymer among a Poisson field of independent walks: Introduction

 \BL[Convergence of finite order chaos] Let $\CZ_{\e,\beta}(t,x)$ and $(\CZ_{\e,\beta}^{(k)}(t,x))_{k\in\N}$ be as above.
 Then for any $l\in\N$, and $(t_i, x_i) \in [0,1]\times \R$, $k_i\in\N$, for $1\leq i\leq l$, $(\CZ_{\e,\beta}^{(k_i)}(t_i, x_i))_{1\leq i\leq l}$ converge in joint distribution to $(u^{(k_i)}(1-t_i, x_i))_{1\leq i\leq l}$, where $u^{(k)}(1-t,x)$ is the $k$-th order term in the expansion for $u(1-t,x)$ in \eqref{e:uexp}. \EL

-The proof of Lemma \ref{L:Zbound} will be based on Poisson random walk calculations, and the proof of Lemma \ref{L:termconv} will be based on functional analytic arguments, where terms of the series are shown to converge in distribution in weighted Besov-H\"older spaces.
-We will also rely on local limit theorem type of heat kernel estimates for the random walk transition kernel and its space-time gradients.
+The proof of Lemma \ref{L:Zbound} will be based on Poisson random walk calculations.
+The proof of Lemma \ref{L:termconv} will be based on functional analytic arguments, where terms of the series are treated as ($\epsilon$-dependent) continuous functionals of the underlying noise $\e^{-\frac12}\tilde \xi(\e^{-2}\cdot, \e^{-1}\cdot)$ in weighted Besov-H\"older spaces.
+To control the convergence of these functionals, we will rely on local limit theorem type of estimates for the random walk transition kernel and its space-time gradients, which are of independent interest.

 \begin{proof}[Proof of Theorem \ref{T:main}] To show that $(Z^\xi_{\e^{-2}, \e^{3/2}\beta} (\e^{-2}t_i, \e^{-1}x_i))_{1\leq i\leq l}$ converge in joint distribution to $(u(1-t_i, x_i))_{1\leq i\leq l}$, first note that by Proposition \ref{P:uexp} and \eqref{e:Ztail}, we can truncate the series for $\CZ_{\e,\beta}(t_i,x_i)$ and $u(1-t_i, x_i)$ up to the $m$-th order with a small error in $L^1$.
 The convergence in joint distribution of the truncated series then follows from Lemma~\ref{L:termconv}.
 Lastly, sending $m\to\infty$ proves Theorem \ref{T:main}. \end{proof}